Censorship of YouTube: Brazil

-In January 2007, YouTube was sued by Brazilian model and MTV VJ Daniella Cicarelli (the ex-fiancée of football player Ronaldo) and her boyfriend due to the fact that the website hosted a video recorded paparazzi in which she and her boyfriend were having sexual intercourse on a Spanish beach; the video did not contain explicit content.
+In January 2007, YouTube was sued by Brazilian model and MTV VJ Daniella Cicarelli (the ex-fiancée of football player Ronaldo) and her boyfriend due to the fact that the website hosted a video recorded by paparazzi in which she and her boyfriend were having sexual intercourse on a Spanish beach; the video did not contain explicit content.
 The lawsuit asked that YouTube will be blocked in Brazil until all copies of the video were removed.
 On Saturday, January 6, 2007, a legal injunction ordered that filters be put in place to prevent users in Brazil from accessing the website.

 The effectiveness of the measure was questioned, since the video was available not only on YouTube, but also on other sites as part of an Internet phenomenon.
 On Tuesday, January 9, 2007, the same court overturned its previous decision, allowing the filters to be removed.
 The video footage itself remained banned and was to be removed from the website.

 In June 2007, a judge ordered Cicarelli and her boyfriend to pay all court and lawyer costs, as well as R$10,000 (roughly US$3,203) to the three defendants—YouTube, Globo, and iG, citing a lack of good faith in pushing the privacy case when their actions took place in public.

-Denmark

-Access to music on YouTube was blocked in July 2020, following a dispute between YouTube and the rights society KODA over royalty fees.

-On October 1, 2020, YouTube and Polaris Nordic (which represents KODA, Sweden's STIM, and Norway's TONO) signed a new contract, bringing music by Danish songwriters back onto the website.
+On December 13, 2024, a survey by the Observatory of the Disinformation Industry and Gender Violence on Digital Platforms identified 137 channels with misogynistic content on YouTube in Brazil.
+According to the survey, 105,000 videos published on these accounts total more than 3.9 billion views and the channels have, on average, 152,000 subscribers.
+In total, the researchers analyzed 76,000 videos from 7,812 channels, with more than 4.1 billion views and 23 million comments.